mgbowen/windows-fido-bridge/README.md

 sudo apt install ./windows-fido-bridge_*_*.deb
 ```

-Note that if you install the deb package, it will place the built binaries in
+Note that if you install the deb package, apt will place the built binaries in
 `/usr/lib`, whereas `make install` will place them, by default, in
 `/usr/local/lib`.
 The distinction is important to remember when you set the
 `SecurityKeyProvider` option when calling `ssh` or the `SSH_SK_PROVIDER`